IS MORDECAI IN ESTHER HISTORICALLY ACCURATE?

 At least one tablet mentions a certain government official named Marduk in the context of a list of payments made to Persian officials and their retainers.
 The tablet had been a part of a collection belonging to Lord Amherst of Hackney, England, and at his death, bought by the German Vanderasiatische Museum in Berlin.
 The German archaeologist Arthur Ungnad first noted the reference to Marduka, and suggested such in an article published in 1941, with the complete text being published in 1960.

-This text, although not 100% conclusive, at the very least, confirms the existence of a Persian royal official named Marduk Mordecai, and agrees in principle with the Biblical portrayal of Mordecai, who is depicted as a Persian royal official “sitting at the king’s gate” (Esther 2:19; 5:13; 6:10), and later invested with broad administrative authority.
+This text, although not 100% conclusive, at the very least, confirms the existence of a Persian royal official named Marduk Mordecai, and agrees in principle with the Biblical portrayal of Mordecai in Esther, who is depicted as a Persian royal official “sitting at the king’s gate” (Esther 2:19; 5:13; 6:10), and later invested with broad administrative authority.
 “The king took off his signet ring . . . and gave it to Mordecai” (Esther 8:2).
 Robert Gordis, writing in his book: “Religion: Wisdom and History in the Book of Esther” [1981], states: “That there were two officials with the same name at the same time in the same place is scarcely likely.”

 4 thoughts on “IS MORDECAI IN ESTHER HISTORICALLY ACCURATE?